• Skip to primary navigation

 Beer flight as part of the tour at Cascade Brewery

-You’ll be spoilt for choice with distilleries and great whiskey bars in Hobart.
-Lark Distillery is perhaps the easiest to access with a bar right by the waterfront.
+You’ll be spoilt for choice with distilleries and great whisky bars in Hobart.
+Lark Distillery is the easiest to access, with a bar right by the waterfront.
 It also serves up some mighty fine gin as well.
+There are also whisky bars around Salamanca Place.

 Lark Distillery Hobart